StevenMeyer/zama-tech-test-202511-sandbox-console/zama-sandbox-app/README.md

 The data loaded from the simulated backend is read directly from `demo-data/keys.json`, and the anayltics for each key from `demo-data/analytics.json`.

 ## Design decisions
+AI/code pilot were not used for this project.
+I know how to use them, but I wanted to show my programming skills, here.

 I looked at the current landscape for creating React apps and decided to use Next.js mostly based on the requirement to deploy the project on Vercel and because I wanted to see how the framework had progressed since I last used it.

 I had originally planned to make an offline-first app which hydrated data from a backend in the background.
 To this end I was using Next.js's routing to behave as an API.
 I included Mock Service Workers (msw) to allow me to use the whole app offline for demo purposes.
 Whilst this worked very well for unit tests, I did run into some issues with versions of Next and React around the `useFormAction` hook and it started to feel like I was fighting against the framework.